Jcseeco/benchmark_scraper/README.md

 # Feature logs

-1. Extract play-by-play script of a mlb game from ESPN. `"input"`: play-by-play script, `"output"`: the scoreboard
+- [x] Extract play-by-play script of a mlb game from ESPN. `"input"`: play-by-play script, `"output"`: the scoreboard
+- [] Extract play-by-play script of a mlb game from ESPN. `"input"`: play-by-play script, `"output"`: the boxscores